srush/PyDecode/README.rst

                           c.sr(Bigram(word, tag, prev))
                           for prev in emission[words[i-1]]))

-* **Efficient implementation.** Python front-end constructs C++ data structures.
+* **Efficient implementation.** Python front-end, C++ data structures and algorithms.

-  * If you need even more efficiency, you can use the hypergraph interface directly.
+  * If you need even more efficiency, access the C++ interface directly.

 * **Easy-to-use extensions.** Write only the max dynamic program.

-  * PyDecode provides the derivations, posteriors, max-marginals, and oracle scoring.
+  * PyDecode provides the derivations, marginals, oracle scores, and many other elements.

-  * Add some features and it can do structured training.

-  * Add constraints and it can run Lagrangian relaxation.

 Documentation, Tutorial and Gallery